timohermans/StudentProgress/README.md

 - start actively working on removing `ProgressContext`,
 - add to `WebContext`
 - add `htmx` where possible to make it fancy
-- (optional) start including more Bootstrap 5.3 (especially with css variables)
+- start using your own (or existing) css with BEM style notation

 ## Feature showcase